Research

 Research Interests

-Since 2018, my advisors (Prof. Nick Street and Prof. Barrett Thomas) and I started exploring the application of Reinforcement Learning (a branch of machine learning that deals with finding the best course of action in sequential decision-making settings) in Health Analytics.
+Since 2018, my advisors (Prof. Nick Street and Prof. Barrett Thomas) and I started exploring the application of Reinforcement Learning (a machine learning technique that can be used to learn how to make an optimal sequence of decisions) in Health Analytics.
 More specifically, we look at the dosing of a commonly used anticoagulant called warfarin.

 In the first part of this work, we showed that one can achieve a better dosing protocol using Deep Q-Networks (DQN).
 However, the model acts as a black box and the user might not trust its recommendations.
-In the second phase, we implemented the work using a Policy Gradient method (PPO).
-The idea is to learn a limited set of doses and then try to make it easier to understand and use.
-The end goal is to have a dosing protocol that performs better and is explainable and individualized.
+In the second phase, we focused on the maintenance dosing protocol.
+In the maintenance phase, we adjust the dose as a percent of change of the current dose.
+We implemented the work using a Policy Gradient method (Proximal Policy Optimization).
+We used some Action Forging techniques to reduce the number of dose changes and learn the dose change options instead of pre-selecting them.
+Finally, Policy Distillation and Decision Trees helped us turn the dosing protocol into a table.
+The final dosing protocol performs better and is explainable and individualized.

 My other areas of interest include: